VideoPowercs/VideoPower/README.md

 🍿 Videos — Watch the latest videos from VideoPower.
 ⭐ Specials — Explore limited-time offers, ongoing events, and exclusive bonus opportunities.
 🎁 Giveaways — Enter giveaways for a chance to win great prizes.
+❓ Faq — Quick answers about the website.
-🚨 News — Coming soon!
+🚨 News — Soon!
 🛍️ Merch — Browse and shop official VideoPower merchandise.